-A case study of library/community agency coordination and health information partnering practices: The Teen CARE Network DISSERTATION
+A case study of library/community agency coordination and health information partnering practices: The Teen CARE Network

 Mary M. Howrey, Northern Illinois University, United States

 Doctor of Education, Northern Illinois University .
 Awarded

 This dissertation is a case study of a library/community agency partnership formed to improve access to health information for teens and parents in the greater Aurora, Illinois, area.
 Funded by the Illinois State Library and Provena Mercy Center Hospital, the Teen CARE Network (TCN) partnership employed action research methods and a variety of data-gathering tools to explain why the partnership expanded from 15 members to 40 members over the 18-month project.
 The dissertation presents an assessment of the outcomes, impact, and effectiveness of the library/community agency partnership in the voices of the project director and the partner agency representatives.

 A needs analysis of Aurora teen youth risk behaviors, using a modified Youth Risk Behavior Survey, was conducted in May–June 1998.
 The needs analysis identified and confirmed the importance of school and community safety in the problem setting and direction setting phases of the action research project.
 The youth needs analysis also confirmed that Aurora teens did not actively seek out health information on their own or troubleshoot personal health concerns based on the body of consumer health literature.